Conventions

 Type annotations form a contract between different parts of your code, not

 between your code and the data it processes.
-Pysmo does not use annotations
+Pysmo does not use annotations to

 SI units